💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 And with any luck, when you do check your business score, you’ll see that you’ve successfully built your business credit.

-There’s no way to build spectacular business credit in just 10 days, but you can get a start on your business credit by following the steps above.
+There’s no way to build spectacular business credit in, say, just 10 days, but you can get a start on your business credit by following the steps above.

-For example, in 10 days, you can open a business bank account, file for a D-U-N-S number, open a business credit card, apply for a business line of credit, and more.
-You’ll need to keep using credit responsibly to build a strong business credit profile, but those steps can get you started.
+In 10 days, however, you can open a business bank account, file for a D-U-N-S number, open a business credit card, apply for a business line of credit, and more.
+You’ll need to keep using credit responsibly to build a strong business credit profile.

 No, your personal credit score doesn’t directly influence your business credit score.
 None of the three business credit reporting agencies (Dun & Bradstreet, Experian, and Equifax) use your personal score to calculate your business credit score.